Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 • Feature richness vs simplicity: capability vs complexity

-Top 15 LangChain Alternatives in 2025
+Top 15 LangChain Alternatives in 2026

 Pros:

-• Built-in evaluations and versioning
+• Built-in evaluations, regression tests, and versioning

-• End-to-end observability for debugging and monitoring
+• End-to-end observability for fast debugging and monitoring

-• Flexible deployment: SaaS, VPC, or on‑prem
+• Flexible deployment options: SaaS, private VPC, or on-prem

 Cons: